Manchester Essex Regional Middle/High School: Journalism

-The Independent, the school's newspaper, was founded in 1991.
-The newspaper and its corresponding journalism class were eliminated only two years later due to budget cuts.
-Funding was restore a few years later but the paper remained unstable until Mary Buckley-Harmon was hired in 1997.
-Since this time the journalism class and its newspaper have been cornerstones to the school's culture.

-The journalism class is an honors level English elective for students in grades 10-12.
-Incoming sophomores who want to take the class must be strongly recommended by their ninth-grade English teacher.
-Journalism is recognized as a rigorous class that allows students to hone their writing skills over the course of one year up to three years.
-Most students remain in the class until they graduate, and most experienced writers apply for positions as page editors.

-Over the years, several journalism students have obtained paid internships at local newspapers, and many former students report that the skills and confidence they gained in journalism aided them in successful transitions to college and employment.

-The primary goal of the course is to develop students’ skills as reporters and writers.
-Students also learn newspaper design and layout skills.
-In order to generate topics that inform and entertain the audience, students must think critically and creatively while communicating effectively with each other.

 Students attend the annual New England Scholastic Press Conference at Boston University as well as the Suffolk University Greater Boston High School Newspaper Banquet.
-Students submit individual work and the newspaper as whole to various contests, including New England Scholastic Press, Suffolk University, Columbia Scholastic Press Association, and the Quill and Scroll Society.
+Students submit individual work and the newspaper as a whole to various contests, including New England Scholastic Press, Suffolk University, Columbia Scholastic Press Association, and the Quill and Scroll Society.
 Recent awards include a Highest Achievement Ranking from New England Scholastic Press, a Silver Medal from Columbia Scholastic Press, First Place for Excellence in Editorial Writing from Suffolk University, and consecutive years of first runner-up and second runner-up in Excellence in News Writing from Suffolk University.

 Band

 The school has had a band for most of its modern history.
 The band has expanded from 30 to 80 students.
 Former director Joe Sokol created the middle school band and the 5th and 6th grade band.
 Later a 4th grade band, saxophone quartet, and jazz band were added.
-The band plays at many events at the school, including pep rallies, the Veterans Day ceremony, and the Memorial Day parade and many more, and was invited to play at Gillette Stadium for the high school football championship game in 2008.
-Each year the band travels to either Quebec City to perform.
+The band plays at many events at the school, including pep rallies, the Veterans Day ceremony, the Memorial Day parade, and many more, and was invited to play at Gillette Stadium for the high school football championship game in 2008.
+Each year the band travels to Quebec City to perform.
 The jazz band has approximately 20 members who play at many events outside school.
-It holds rconcerts every season.
+It holds concerts every season.
 As of 2019, the band director is Joe Janack.